 The calla lily is one of the most beautiful flowers one can plant in a garden, as its exotic trumpet shaped flowers and light fragrances makes it feel as if one is heaven on earth.
 The calla lily is quite easy to grow using its bulb, or rhizome, and is quite hardy to any minor abuse that might occur.
 Here you will be able to learn more about how the calla lily grows and how one should go about planting it.

-The bulb, or rhizome, is the heart of the calla lily and the location from where the plant emerges.
+The bulb, or more properly called the rhizome, is the heart of the calla lily and the location from where the plant emerges.
 Although not exactly a root, the bulb resembles a very large and thick piece of root from which all the smaller roots will grow out of once it is in the ground.
 Once the bulb has established a good supply of water and nutrition it will start producing the plant which, through photosynthesis, will supply the calla lily with all the energy it will ever need.
 Simply put, without the calla lily bulb there will not be any calla lilies to enjoy.
-These bulbs, properly called rhizomes, are usually for sale in the local garden store and if they do not have the kind you are looking for, garden centre staff can most likely to order it for you.
-You can also search for cally lily suppliers directly online and can find a wide array of colours and varieties to choose from.

 The Circle is Complete

 As long as the calla lily is kept in moist soil it will continue to grow, bloom and eventually spread.
-If nothing is done to prevent it, the calla lilies can end up taking over the entire flowerbed and although it would be a pretty sight it is seldom what the ordinary gardener wants.
-As most other flowers growing from bulbs, rhizomes, the calla lily produces new bulbs, a little like potatoes.
-These new bulbs can be dug up at any time and be either thrown away or replanted in the garden.
+If nothing is done to prevent it, calla lilies can end up taking over an entire flowerbed and although it would be a pretty sight it is seldom what the ordinary gardener wants.
+As with most other flowers growing from bulbs (or rhizomes) the calla lily produces new bulbs, sprouting a little like potatoes.
+These new bulbs can be dug up at any time and be either sseparated for thinning purposes or replanted in the garden.
 Therefore the patient gardener can make a whole garden out of one single bulb.